niuers/Distributed-System-Design-Review/Replication.md

 1. The advantage of synchronous replication is that the follower is guaranteed to have an up-to-date copy of the data that is consistent with the leader.
 2. The disadvantage is that if the synchronous follower doesn’t respond (because it has crashed, or there is a network fault, or for any other reason), the write cannot be processed.
 The leader must block all writes and wait until the synchronous replica is available again.
 3. For that reason, it is impractical for all followers to be synchronous: any one node outage would cause the whole system to grind to a halt.
-4. Semi-Synchronous Configuration: In practice, if you enable syn‐ chronous replication on a database, it usually means that one of the followers is syn‐ chronous, and the others are asynchronous.
+4. Semi-Synchronous Configuration: In practice, if you enable synchronous replication on a database, it usually means that one of the followers is synchronous, and the others are asynchronous.
 If the synchronous follower becomes unavailable or slow, one of the asynchronous followers is made synchronous.
 This guarantees that you have an up-to-date copy of the data on at least two nodes: the leader and one synchronous follower.

 ### Asynchronous Replication
 1. Often, leader-based replication is configured to be completely asynchronous.